 3. The program offers thorough training in sports massage and anatomy

 Our Sports and Rehabilitation Therapy program provides instruction on everything you need to know to become a sports therapist.
 Not only will you receive hands-on sports massage training, you will also learn about anatomy and physiology – two important skills a sports therapist must possess.
-Sports Therapy classes at Fremont College include Advanced Biomechanics & Assessment, Applications of Sports Therapy, Anatomy and Physiology Systems of Control, Sports and Specialized Massage, Personal Training, and other relevant courses.
+Sports Therapy classes at Fremont University include Advanced Biomechanics & Assessment, Applications of Sports Therapy, Anatomy and Physiology Systems of Control, Sports and Specialized Massage, Personal Training, and other relevant courses.

 4. Graduates are prepared for a wide variety of career options within the sports therapy industry

 Graduates of our program are prepared for careers as a Sports Therapist, Rehabilitation Therapist, Medical Massage Therapist, Health Club Trainer, or Physical Therapist Aide.
 All of these careers show study growth as well as good earning potential, so you can be certain that your Sports Therapy degree will lead to a stable, rewarding career in an in-demand field.